wangd12rpi/fin-llm/README.md

 ### Improve Performance and Scalability for Inference

-SLoRA[5] is designed for the serving of many LoRA adapters efficiently.
+SLoRA [5] is designed for the serving of many LoRA adapters efficiently.
 It stores all adapters in the memory and fetches the adapters needed to GPU memory.
 It might be possible to use some of the ideas of SLoRA with LoRA MoE for a more efficient implementation of LoRA MoE.

 Difficulty: Current SLoRA implementation does not work with HuggingFace, and does not support newer model like Llama 3.

-### Federated Learning with Enhanced Privacy
+### Federated Learning for Privacy-Preserving

-Multiple institutions might want to collaborate for finetuning using combined data using Federated Learning.
+Federated Learning setting: Multiple institutions might collaborate in the finetuning task using locally stored data.
-Differentially Private Low-Rank Adaptation (DP-LoRA) [5] offers an approach using federated learning and by adding noise in weight updates to avoid inferring sensitive information from model outputs.
-Adding zero-knowledge learning on top of DP-LoRA allows additional privacy.
+Differentially Private Low-Rank Adaptation (DP-LoRA) [6] offers an approach by adding noise in weight updates to avoid inferring sensitive information from model weights/outputs.
+Adding zero-knowledge learning on top of DP-LoRA may enhance privacy-preserving.

 ## References